Connect with others who understand.

 Written by Alison Channon

-Nearly 86,000 people were diagnosed with non-Hodgkin lymphoma (NHL) and Hodgkin lymphoma (HL) in 2020, according to estimates from the National Cancer Institute.
-Non-Hodgkin lymphoma is the eighth most common cancer in the United States — it’s estimated to account for just over 4 percent of new cancers in 2020.
-Hodgkin lymphoma is less common — it’s estimated to account for 0.5 percent of new cancers in 2020.
-However, Hodgkin lymphoma is the most common cancer among teens 15 to 19 years old.
+The National Cancer Institute estimated that in 2024, approximately 80,620 people in the U.S. would be diagnosed with non-Hodgkin lymphoma (NHL) and 8,570 with Hodgkin lymphoma (HL).
+NHL is the eighth most common type of cancer in the United States, making up about 4 percent of new cancers in 2024.
+In contrast, HL is less common, accounting for 0.4 percent of new cases.
+However, HL is the most common cancer among teens 15 to 19 years old.

 What Is Lymphoma?

-Lymphoma is a group of blood cancers that occur when certain types of white blood cells called lymphocytes develop abnormally and crowd out healthy cells.
-Lymphoma is split into two main categories: Hodgkin lymphoma (also called Hodgkin disease and Hodgkin’s lymphoma) and non-Hodgkin lymphoma (also called non-Hodgkin’s lymphoma).
-Lymphoma is related to other blood cancers, including leukemia, myeloma, and myeloproliferative neoplasms (MPNs).
+Lymphoma is a group of blood cancers that develop when certain types of white blood cells called lymphocytes develop abnormally and crowd out healthy cells.
+Lymphoma is divided into two main types: HL, also known as Hodgkin disease, and NHL.
+Lymphoma is related to other blood cancers, including leukemia, myeloma, and myeloproliferative neoplasms.

-Hodgkin and non-Hodgkin lymphoma originate in the lymphatic system, a part of the circulatory and immune systems.
-The lymphatic system is composed of the bone marrow; organs including the spleen, lymph nodes, and thymus; and vessels that transport fluids throughout the body.
-When functioning properly, the lymphatic system removes bacteria, excess fluid, and waste material from old and damaged cells.
+HL and NHL develop in the lymphatic system, a part of the circulatory and immune systems.
+The lymphatic system includes bone marrow and organs such as the spleen, lymph nodes, and thymus.
+It also has vessels that carry fluids throughout the body.
+When working properly, the lymphatic system removes bacteria, excess fluid, and waste material from old and damaged cells.

 What Causes Lymphoma?

 Lymphoma starts in the lymph nodes and vessels of the lymphatic system.
-When lymphocytes develop genetic mutations, the abnormal cells can grow faster and live longer than healthy cells.
-Like other cancers, lymphoma is caused by genetic mutations that allow cells to divide and grow in a disorganized way.
+When lymphocytes develop genetic mutations (changes), they can grow faster and live longer than healthy cells.
+Like other types of cancer, lymphoma is caused by genetic mutations that allow cells to divide and grow uncontrollably.
 Mutations can be inherited or acquired.
-Acquired mutations are caused by normal aging, as well as exposure to carcinogens, such as radiation, certain chemicals, smoking, and some viruses.
+Acquired mutations are caused by normal aging, as well as exposure to carcinogens, such as radiation, certain chemicals, cigarette smoke, and some viruses.

 Risk Factors for Developing Lymphoma